home-assistant/home-assistant.io/source/_components/climate.generic_thermostat.markdown

 A full configuration example looks like the one below. `min_cycle_duration` and `keep_alive` must contain at least one of the following entries: `days:`, `hours:`, `minutes:`, `seconds:` or `milliseconds:`.

 Currently the `generic_thermostat` climate platform supports 'auto', 'heat', 'cool' and 'off' operation modes.
 If you set the operation mode to 'auto' it will switch to the matching mode 'heat' or 'cool' (`ac_mode`) automatically.
-You can force your `generic_thermstat` to avoid starting by setting Operation to 'off'.
+You can force your `generic_thermostat` to avoid starting by setting `initial_operation_mode` to 'off'.

 Please note that changing Away Mode you will force a target temperature change as well that will get restored once the Away Mode is turned off.